-When a baby is born outside a hospital, the physician or certified nurse midwife/licensed midwife who attended the birth is responsible for registering the birth with the local registrar in the county where the birth occurred (HSC 102415).
-If the out-of-hospital birth was not attended by a physician or professionally licensed midwife, either one of the parents is responsible for registering the birth
+When a baby is born outside a hospital, the physician or certified nurse-midwife/licensed midwife who attended the birth is responsible for registering the birth with the local registrar in the county where the birth occurred (HSC 102415).
+If the out-of-hospital birth was not attended by a physician or professionally licensed midwife or certified nurse-midwife, either one of the parents is responsible for registering the birth.